Alex Verdugo Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 15th in MLB.
+- The pitching staff for the Rays has a collective 8.9 K/9, which ranks 15th in MLB.

-- The Rays' 1.89 team ERA ranks first across all MLB pitching staffs.
+- The Rays have a 1.70 team ERA that is No. 1 among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.